dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ## 9.4.
 Distributing secrets

-> _This section will describe a technical detail on how I close the gap between ArgoCD and crossplane.
-The reader can skip this section if he/she is mainly interested in the overall design of the system._
+This section will describe a technical detail on how I close the gap between ArgoCD and crossplane.
+The reader can skip this section if he/she is mainly interested in the overall design of the system.

 When Crossplane creates a resource (e.g., Kubernetes cluster or database) on a cloud provider, it stores the connection details (e.g., access credentials) in the cluster where Crossplane is installed.
 This is a problem since the connection details are needed in `app clusters`, where all the business logic is running.
-There is no smart, automated native way of making the secret available in the `app clusters`.
+So far no automated native way of making the secret available in the `app clusters`.

 The challenge is also described as an issue on the `crossplane-contrib`-_GitHub Organisation_ [[source](https://github.com/crossplane-contrib/provider-argocd/issues/13)], and currently, no easy solution exists.

-This shows how popular tools like ArgoCD and Crossplane do not necessarily go well together natively.
-These small gaps can easily occur when we are using many different tools from the Kubernetes ecosystem that were not necessarily meant to be used in conjunction with each other and do not have a native integration between the tools.
-As an infrastructure team, you may have to close these gaps yourself if you can’t find an off-the-shelf component from GitHub that solves your problem.
+This shows how popular tools like ArgoCD and Crossplane do not necessarily integrate well together natively.
+These small gaps can easily occur when we are using many different tools from the Kubernetes ecosystem that were not necessarily meant to be used in conjunction with each other and do not have a native integration between them.
+As an infrastructure team, you may have to close these gaps yourself if you can’t find an off-the-shelf component online (e.g GitHub) that solves your problem.
 Many of these small gaps can be solved with a few scripts, a cronjob running a script, or a small standalone service.

 There are a few ways of overcoming this secret-distribution challenge.
-The most naive one would be to create a manual step where the developer needs to somehow copy the credentials to the production cluster whenever he/she decides to create a cluster.
+The most naive one would be to create a manual step where the infrastructure team needs to somehow copy the credentials to the production cluster when a new cluster is created.

-Another way of doing this is using some kind of secret-vault where the credentials are stored during the creation of the database.
+Another way of doing this is using some kind of secret-vault (like HashiCorp Vault) where the credentials are stored during the creation of the database.
 Each cloud environment can then read the credentials directly from the vault when needed.
-This may be considered best practice currently, and it comes with some great benefits (which are beyond the scope of this paper) - but it nonetheless introduces even more tools/concepts to our infrastructure, which may put even more workload on a small infrastructure team.
+This may be considered best practice currently, and it comes with some great benefits (which are beyond the scope of this paper) - but it nonetheless introduces even more tools/concepts to the infrastructure, which may put even more workload on a infrastructure team.

 Therefore I have created a much simpler solution.